tindo24/P1/README.md

  09/17/2014

-# Url for project 1
+# Url for project 1 only
  http://p1.tindoclass.me
 #Description
  -- This Project contain information about me and why I'm taking this course.
 The page is basic with no advanced code and links are not active.